Power of 3

 The Doctor

 As mentioned by the composer above, Joe Henderson and Sonny Rollins are two tenor sax giants who recorded sans piano with bass and drums, albeit possibly for different reasons.
 Rollins stated, “I was kind of disappointed with piano accompaniment… They got in the way. …I ended up getting bugged at all piano players.
 And got this idea that I didn’t need piano.
 I feel it’s worked out much more successfully…” A more common sentiment for playing jazz without a chording instrument was expressed by writer Peter Watrous – “…groups that perform pianoless often become more flexible; they open up.
 Without the pianist dictating the background, improvisers can look into the back alleyways of a tune without fear of playing clashing notes.”
+Evidence points to Henderson’s sentiments as paralleling that latter school of thought.

 Greg Yasinitsky is a WSU Regents Professor Emeritus, is in the Washington Music Educators Association Hall of Fame, composer or arranger of over 200 jazz band charts that have been performed in over 40 countries (including commissions for David Sanborn, Clark Terry, Dave Liebman and the USAF “Airmen of Note”), and an aggressively swingin’ tenor player.
-Dave Bjur is also an accomplished audio engineer who managed the WSU recording studio for over a decade.

 Brasileirinho

-“Brasileirinho” (Little Brazilian) was composed by Waldir Azevedo in 1947 and released on record two years later.
+Brasileirinho” (Little Brazilian) was composed by Waldir Azevedo, cavaquinho “shreddist,” in 1947 and released on record two years later.
 It became one of the most important choro compositions of all time and is closely associated with the generally happy, upbeat genre.
 The 2005 documentary Brasileirinho, named after the song, presents choro as the first “genuinely Brazilian urban music, predating samba and bossa nova.“ At some point “Brasileirinho” was voted by the Brazilian edition of Rolling Stone as the 53rd greatest Brazilian song of all time.

-Accordion, guitar, and percussion are all instruments integral to Brazilian music, though perhaps not traditionally in the particular combination assembled for this concert.
+Accordion, cavaquinho, and percussion are all instruments integral to Brazilian music, though perhaps not traditionally in the particular combination assembled for this concert.
 I start this piece playing the pandeiro, the Brazilian species of the genus that also spawned the European/American tambourine, the ancient Hebrew tof, and the Middle Eastern riq.

 Dolphin Dance